david-briarcreekenergy/TheFinalsProductPage/README.md

 # TheFinalsProductPage

-This project is an ecommerce site, listing a number pf products a user can choose and then add/remove from their cart.
+This project is an e-commerce site, listing a number pf products a user can choose and then add/remove from their cart.

 ## Prerequisites